Gretchen and Gene A. Budig Distinguished Librarian Award

 Librarians at the University of Kansas are evaluated first and foremost on the performance of their professional responsibilities.
 Therefore, the primary criterion for selection of the recipient is a strong record of professional performance.
 In addition, the recipient will demonstrate a record of active professional service and scholarship, as well as a strong reputation among professional colleagues.
 The award is intended to recognize the lifetime achievements of an individual however, in the absence of lifetime achievements, recent significant achievements will also be considered.

-To be eligible for nomination, a librarian must have completed five years at the faculty rank with the two most recent years on the library faculty at the University of Kansas, prior to the date nominations are due: June 19, 2017 by 5:00pm.
+To be eligible for nomination, a librarian must have completed five years at the faculty rank with the two most recent years on the library faculty at the University of Kansas, prior to the date nominations are due: June 14, 2019 by 5:00pm.
+Click here to see eligible faculty to nominate.

 A call for nominations will be made annually by the Libraries administration.
 Any person or group of persons affiliated with the University of Kansas may nominate an individual.
 Nominators are asked to supply the following information to the Selection Committee via webform: